 What is wholeness?

 One of the things God wants most for us is to be whole.
-Wholeness is the quality of being complete, not broken, or divided into parts.
-Wholeness is realized and therefore received.
-There are parts of our soul, our mind, our will, and emotions that are broken, injured, or marred.
-We must come to realize the brokenness in our mind, body, soul, emotions, and relationships.
-The many aspects that make up our being are what make wholeness so complicated.
-However, if we desire to be transformed and be intentional about it, then our soul is restored.
+Wholeness is the quality of being complete, not broken or divided into parts; it is realized and therefore received.
+Some parts of our soul, mind, will, and emotions are damaged, injured, or marred.
+We must recognize the brokenness in our minds, bodies, soul, emotions, and relationships.
+The many aspects that make our being, makes wholeness so complicated.
+However, our soul is restored if we desire to be transformed and intentional about it.
 It will not typically just happen unless we put forth the effort.

-The recurrent nature of women's lives means that we all face periods of transition and change.
+The recurrent nature of our lives means that we all face periods of transition and change.
 We think about that chance to begin again or follow a different path.
 Life is beautiful!
-But it also can be unpredictable, challenging, and difficult.
-Most women struggle in their personal lives, relationships, children, activities, finances, and the truth is that most of these pose a challenge to those in special situations.
+But it also can be unpredictable, challenging, and demanding.
+Most people struggle in their personal lives, relationships, children, activities, and finances.
+The truth is that most of these pose a challenge to those in particular situations.
 How do we make choices that lead to peace and abundance rather than stress or regret?
-Many women do not know what to do when confronted with modern-life concerns.
+Many people do not know what to do when confronted with modern-life concerns.
 You can maximize life’s opportunities and awaken your creative potential with the correct information and practice.

-Your past is something that cannot be changed and it is imperative for you to avoid being tied to it.
-Many people refuse to change because they are emotionally attached to the past or prefer to stay in their comfort zone.
-This could be dangerous because your past can keep you from looking at your present situation with a futuristic approach to life.
-Therefore, your quest to change should not be based on your emotions but rather a logical approach.
+Your past is something that cannot be changed, and it is imperative for you to avoid being tied to it.
+Many people refuse to change because they are emotionally attached to their past.
+Some prefer to stay in their comfort zone.
+It could be dangerous because your past can keep you from looking at your present situation with a futuristic approach to life.
+Therefore, your quest to change should not be based on your emotions but rather a logical process.
 The point is to re-evaluate the person you are and the person you want to be.
-It may not be all bad but simply misguided.
-However, you are the sum of all of your experience in life and with change, there is no limit to the power and success that you can achieve.
+It may not be all bad, but simply misguided.
+However, you are the sum of all your life experiences, and with change, there is no limit to the power and success you can achieve.

 Chosen to Live!

-Shanette, The Cat-Eyed Woman is a domestic violence survivor.
-She was able to turn the negatives at home into positives at school by being a consistent honor roll student and using writing to express things she found difficult to talk about.
+Shanette, The Cat-Eyed Woman, is a domestic violence survivor.
+She turned the negatives at home into positives at school by being a consistent honor roll student and using writing to express things she found difficult to talk about.
 Unfortunately, the issues at home became overwhelming; by the time she reached high school, Shanette struggled with depression and found herself entering into unhealthy friendships and relationships.
 Today, she is renewed, remarried, and rebuilding.
 She is an author and advocate.
-She is healthy and helping bring attention to domestic violence issues with a focus on the effects on children.
+She is healthy and helps bring attention to domestic violence issues with a focus on the effects on children.
 To hear a little more about her story directly from her, check out the video below and hear her Survivor Story.
-You can follow Shanette's blog at www.thecateyedwoman.com:
+You can follow Shanette’s blog at www.thecateyedwoman.com:

 CONNECT WITH US!